Winners and losers of immigration: The equilibrium

-\subsection{The equilibrium}
+\section{The equilibrium}

-A general equilibrium model requires that an equilibrium is reached in both labour markets (high-skilled and low-skilled) and in both goods markets (high-skilled and low-skilled).
+In the equilibrium all markets clear, i.e., an equilibrium is reached in both labour markets (high-skilled and low-skilled), and in both intermediate and final goods markets.

-\subsubsection{The equilibrium in the labour markets}
+\subsection{The equilibrium in the labour markets}

-In this economy there are two separate labour markets, one for high-skilled and one for low-skilled employees, and each market is characterized by its specific market tightness $\theta_i \equiv \left(u_{i,N} + u_{i,I}\right)/v_i$.
 The free-entry condition in each labour market implies that the value of a vacancy in each of the two markets is equal to zero, that is $V_i= 0$.
 Hence, in equilibrium employers are indifferent whether to open a low-skilled or a high-skilled vacancy.
 We derive the job-creation curve, which is market-specific, by substituting Equation (\ref{eq:filledjobNative}) in Equation (\ref{eq:vacancy}) and applying the free-entry condition:

 Equation (\ref{eq:JCC}) states that the expected benefit for an employer with a filled vacancy, which is given by the weighted average of the benefit received in case the employer hires a native or a non-native worker, appropriately discounted at rate $r+ \delta_{i,j}$ must be equal to the cost of creating the vacancy (the right hand side of Equation (\ref{eq:JCC})).
 The benefit is a positive function of the employee's value added $\tilde{p}_i x_{i}$ and a negative function of the wage paid $w_{i,j}$ and of the firing cost to be paid in case of dismissal $\delta_{ij}\tilde{p}_ix_iF$.